phoenix-rtos/phoenix-rtos-doc/kernel/README.md

 # Kernel

-Phoenix-RTOS is based on the written from scratch dedicated microkernel.
-Microkernel is effectively implemented and consists of about 20K lines of code (LoC).
+Phoenix-RTOS is based on the written from scratch dedicated microkernel and consists of about 20K lines of code (LoC).
 Microkernel is responsible for:

 - memory management,
 - thread and process management,
-   - inter-thread communication and synchronization.
+- inter-thread communication and synchronization,
+- basic application interface implementation (syscalls).

 Kernel is divided into five subsystems.

 - hal - hardware abstraction layer
 - lib - common routines
 - vm - virtual memory management
 - proc - process and thread management
-   - test - test for other subsystems
+- test - internal tests for kernel subsystems

 ## Kernel source code